Sublinear Circuits and the Constrained Signomial Nonnegativity Problem: Introduction

 The basic tools for our analysis are \textit{the $X$-circuits of $\cA$} (routinely abbreviated to \textit{$X$-circuits}).
 We formulate the $X$-circuits of $\cA$ as nonzero vectors $\nu^\star \in \R^{\cA}$ at which the augmented support function $\nu\mapsto \sigma_X(-\cA \nu)$ exhibits a strict sublinearity condition (see Definition \ref{def:x_beta_circuit}).
 We characterize $X$-circuits as generators of suitable convex cones in $\R^{\cA} \times \R$ and usually focus on \textit{normalized} $X$-circuits $\lambda \in \R^{\cA}$, for which the nonnegative entries sum to unity.
 Theorem \ref{thm:polyhedron_x_finite_circuits} shows that in the polyhedral case, $X$-circuits are exactly the generators of all one-dimensional elements of a suitable polyhedral fan.
 A key consequence of Theorem \ref{thm:polyhedron_x_finite_circuits} is that when $X$ is a polyhedron, there are only finitely many normalized $X$-circuits.

 Section \ref{sec:x_circuits_age_cones} uses the machinery of $X$-circuits to understand $X$-AGE cones.
 First, we show that if a signomial generates an extreme ray of $C_X(\cA,\beta)$, then the dual variable $\nu$ which certifies its required relative entropy inequality must be an $X$-circuit (Theorem \ref{thm:x_circuits_age}).
-Normalized $X$-circuits $\lambda$ are then associated to cones of \textit{$\lambda$-witnessed AGE functions} $C_X(\cA,\lambda)$.
-The functions in $C_X(\cA,\lambda)$ are $X$-nonnegative signomials admitting a nonnegativity certificate based on a damped power cone inequality in weights $\lambda$.
+Normalized $X$-circuits $\lambda$ are then associated to cones of \textit{$\lambda$-witnessed AGE functions} $C_X(\cA,\lambda)$.\footnote{When parsing $C_X(\cA,\beta)$ and $C_X(\cA,\lambda)$, the reader should note that $\beta$ and $\lambda$ live in different spaces.} The functions in $C_X(\cA,\lambda)$ are $X$-nonnegative signomials admitting a nonnegativity certificate based on a damped power cone inequality in weights $\lambda$.
 Theorem \ref{thm:primal_x_age_powercone} shows that every $X$-SAGE function can be written as a sum of $\lambda$-witnessed AGE functions for $X$-circuits $\lambda$.
 In proving this, we formalize the connection between conditional SAGE and prior works for global nonnegativity \cite{iliman-dewolff-resmathsci,Pantea2012,reznick-1989}.
 Theorem \ref{thm:primal_x_age_powercone} also motivates a basis identification technique where an approximate relative entropy certificate of $f \in C_X(\cA)$ may be refined by power cone programming.
-Combining Theorems \ref{thm:polyhedron_x_finite_circuits} and \ref{thm:primal_x_age_powercone} yields a corollary that when $X$ is a polyhedron, cones of $X$-SAGE signomials are (in principle) power cone representable; this generalizes results by several authors in the unconstrained case \cite{averkov-2019,Magron2019,NaumannTheobald2020,papp-2019}.
+Combining Theorems \ref{thm:polyhedron_x_finite_circuits} and \ref{thm:primal_x_age_powercone} yields a corollary that when $X$ is a polyhedron, cones of $X$-SAGE signomials are (in principle) power cone representable; this generalizes results by several authors in the unconstrained case \cite{averkov-2019,NaumannTheobald2020,papp-2019,wang2019}.